Guide to the Survey of Employment, Payrolls and Hours

 The BPS uses a stratified simple random sample of 15,000 establishments, out of a population of 1,000,000 establishments listed in the Business Register.
 Generally, sampled units are removed from the BPS sample after 12 months and are not eligible for re-selection for one year.
 However, some 800 establishments are permanent in the sample, either because they represent a significant share of employment in their sector or because they are sufficiently different from other establishments in their sector that they can only be represented by themselves.

-Each month, the BPS sampling frame is updated to reflect new establishments created on the Business Register and to eliminate those that no longer exist.
+Each month, the BPS sampling frame is updated to reflect new establishments created on the Business Register and to eliminate those that ceased operational activities.

 Although the sample is too small to produce detailed estimates directly, it is possible to provide the full range of the SEPH published variables by combining data from the BPS and data from the administrative records.